tldr-pages/tldr/pages/common/tsc.md

 `tsc --allowJs --checkJs --noEmit {{src/**/*.js}}`

-- Run the compiler in watch mode, which automatically recompiles code when it changes.
+- Run the compiler in watch mode, which automatically recompiles code when it changes:

 `tsc -w`